 Stowe School is committed to safeguarding and promoting the welfare of children and young people, including their mental health and emotional wellbeing.
 The School expects all staff and volunteers to share this commitment.
 We recognise that children have a fundamental right to be protected from harm and that pupils cannot learn effectively unless they feel secure.
 We therefore aim to provide an environment which; promotes self-confidence, a feeling of self-worth and the knowledge that pupils' concerns will be listened to and acted upon.
-Every pupil should feel safe, be healthy, enjoy and achieve, make a positive contribution and achieve economic wellbeing (Every Child Matters, 2004, DfES).

-- 2. The Headmaster is responsible for ensuring that the procedures outlined in this policy are followed on a day to day basis. - 2.1 The school has appointed a senior member of staff, the Designated Safeguarding Lead (DSL) who has the necessary status and authority to be responsible for matters relating to child protection and welfare.
-Parents are welcome to approach the Designated Safeguarding Lead if they have any concerns about the welfare of any child in the school, whether these concerns relate to their own child or any other.
-If preferred, parents may discuss concerns in private with the child's Housemaster or the Headmaster who will notify the Designated Safeguarding Lead in accordance with these procedures. - 3.
-Identifiable mental health issues addressed in this policy: - Anxiety and Depression - Suicidal thoughts and feelings - Eating disorders - Self Harm - 4.
-Signs and symptoms of mental or emotional concerns: these are outlined in Appendices I, II & III
+2. The Headmaster is responsible for ensuring that the procedures outlined in this policy are followed on a day to day basis.

+2.1 The school has appointed a senior member of staff, the Director of Pupil Welfare who has the necessary status and authority to be responsible for matters relating to child protection and welfare.
+Parents are welcome to approach the Director of Pupil Welfare if they have any concerns about the welfare of any child in the school, whether these concerns relate to their own child or any other.
+If preferred, parents may discuss concerns in private with the child's Housemaster or the Headmaster who will notify the Director of Pupil Welfare in accordance with these procedures.